-[MHHS-MS]3.23 Outstation \
+[MHHS-MS]3.24 Outstation

-Outstation means equipment which receives and stores data from a Meter(s) for the purpose, inter-alia, of transfer of that metering data to the Central Data Collection Agent (CDCA) or a Data Collector or Data Service as the case may be and which may perform some processing before such transfer and may be in one or more separate units or may be integral with the Meter.
+Outstation means equipment which receives and stores data from a Meter(s), for the purposes, inter-alia, of transfer of that metering data to the CDCA, or Data Collector or Data Service, as the case may be, and which may perform some processing before such transfer and may be in one or more separate units or may be integral with the Meter.

-3.24 Outstation System ‡
+3.25 Outstation System ‡

-Outstation System means one or more Outstations linked to a single Communication Line.
+Outstation System means one or more Outstations linked to a single communication line.